 - The curriculum of 112 semester hours (36 months, nine continuous semesters of full-time study) meets or exceeds the Council on Accreditation (COA) of Nurse Anesthesia Educational Programs requirements for both the academic and clinical experience.
 It is a "front-loaded" curriculum that allows students to achieve competency in basic sciences with integration of knowledge into clinical anesthesia practice during the clinical phase of the program. - Coursework in the BSN-DNP curriculum occurs on the Houston campus utilizing a format to enhance interaction with classmates and faculty. - During the final 16 months of the program, students rotate to clinical sites inside the Texas Medical Center, sites within the vicinity of the Texas Medical Center and suburban healthcare institutions.
-These clinical sites provide students with an exceptional clinical experience. - The students experience more than 40 hours of simulation-based faculty-facilitated instruction in the School's high-fidelity simulation operating room laboratory before and during the clinical phase of the program.
-The program also provides simulated experiences with ultrasound-guided techniques for vascular access and neural conduction blockade as well as advanced airway management modalities. - The culminating scholarly work of the BSN-DNP Nurse Anesthesia Program is the Clinical Scholarship Portfolio (CSP).
-The CSP consists of several components of scholarly work and is designed to provide students with a faculty-guided opportunity to translate knowledge into a clinical anesthesia practice inquiry.
+These clinical sites provide students with an exceptional clinical experience. - Students experience more than 40 hours of simulation-based faculty-facilitated instruction in the School's high-fidelity simulation operating room laboratory before and during the clinical phase of the program.
+The program also provides simulated experiences with ultrasound-guided techniques for vascular access and neural conduction blockade as well as advanced airway management modality training. - The culminating scholarly work of the BSN-DNP Nurse Anesthesia Program is the DNP Project.
+The DNP Project is a scholarly work designed to provide students with a faculty-guided opportunity to translate knowledge into a clinical anesthesia practice inquiry.
 Investigating and designing an inquiry to improve anesthesia-related safety, quality, outcomes, practice, delivery or policy aligns with the Institute of Medicine's six aims: healthcare safety, effectiveness, patient-centeredness, timeliness, efficiency or equity.
-The goal of the CSP experience is to provide a foundation for future scholarly endeavors. - Graduates of the program are eligible to take the National Certification Examination (NCE) for Nurse Anesthetists offered by the National Board of Certification & Recertification of Nurse Anesthetists (NBCRNA). - While the BSN-DNP Nurse Anesthesia Program is a relatively new offering, the NCE pass rates for nurse anesthetists graduating from the Cizik School of Nursing are high, while attrition rates remain low.
+The goal of the DNP Project experience is to provide a foundation for future scholarly and quality improvement endeavors. - Graduates of the program are eligible to take the National Certification Examination (NCE) for Nurse Anesthetists offered by the National Board of Certification & Recertification of Nurse Anesthetists (NBCRNA).